directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### Flow "Send delete event to Google Calendar"

-Processing of Delete event is a bit different from processing of Create / Update (next flow).
-It should be set to blocking, cause we need to "intercept" delete command and read item data - we need to know id of Google Calendar event, so we can send it to Published Google Apps Script.
+Processing of the Delete event is a bit different from processing of Create / Update (next flow).
+It should be set to blocking, cause we need to "intercept" the delete command and read item data - we need to know the id of the Google Calendar event, so we can send it to Published Google Apps Script.

 ![whole flow](/copy-this-template-directory/directus_flow_2_full_.png "whole flow")